pingcap/blog/how_to_spin_up_an_htap_database_in_5_minutes_with_tidb_tispark.md

 # Test TiDB compatibility with MySQL

-As we mentioned, TiDB is MySQL compatible, which you can essentially use TiDB as MySQL slaves with instant horizontal scalability.
+As we mentioned, TiDB is MySQL compatible.
+You can use TiDB as MySQL slaves with instant horizontal scalability.
 That’s how many innovative tech companies, like [Mobike](https://www.pingcap.com/blog/Use-Case-TiDB-in-Mobike/), use TiDB.

 To test out this MySQL compatibility: